 The rate of hospital admissions that were primarily due to alcohol consumption has remained broadly stable over time.
 However, in 2018/19 the rate increased to 850 alcohol-related admissions per 100,000 males and 500 admissions per 100,000 females.
 This may be due to alcohol becoming increasingly affordable and accessible.

-Between 2006 and 2018, the proportion of adults drinking more than 8 units (men) or 6 units (women) on their heaviest drinking day fell for age groups between 16 and 54 years old.
-The largest decrease occurred in people aged 16-24, from 29% drinking heavily in 2006 to 19% in 2018.
+Between 2006 and 2019, the proportion of adults who drank more than 8 units (men) or 6 units (women) on any day in the past week fell for all age groups between 16 and 54 years old.
+The largest decrease occurred in people aged 16-24, from 29% drinking heavily in 2006 to 15% in 2019.